FrancisVila/MFT_convert/content/en/docs/Gateway/Gateway_Security_Guide/managing_security_Start_here/dmz_and_firewalls_about/paired_gw_in_dmz.md

 #### Public Gateway

-A <span style="font-style: italic;">public</span> Gateway contains definitions of all external Internet partners.
+A *public* Gateway contains definitions of all external Internet partners.

 In your public Gateway, to control the identities and possible connection attempts of your external Internet partners, you create: